badfrogg/BBB_Aquarium/README.md

 * Dependencies are socket.io

 ## Installation
 PWM_Server.js and PWM.html need to be copied to the same directory in the BeagleBone Black.
-The dependency "socket.io should be installed in this directory as well.
-"PWM_Server.js" may need to be run with ```$ sudo node PWM_Server.js``` I have seen it throw errors that the period could not be written sometimes.
+The dependency "socket.io should be installed already by the BeagleBone image.

 Download files from GitHub to the BeagleBone Black: